KSP-KOS/KOS/doc/source/general/telnet.rst

-If you wish to make your own homemade telnet client and connect it up to the kOS telnet server, the following is the required subset of the telnet protocol that your telnet server must speak, and the terminal requirements it must
+If you wish to make your own homemade telnet client and connect it up to the kOS telnet server, the following is the required subset of the telnet protocol that your telnet client must speak, and the terminal requirements it must
 fufill:

 1. It must suppress local character echoing, and enter character-at-a-time mode,